mvexel/osm-editing-metrics/users/README.md

 ## deleting_users.js

-Generates a list of users who have deleted things, and how many:
+Generates a list of users who have deleted things, and how many.
+**This script requires a full history file to report anything.**

 ```
 {"user1":2,"user2":224,"user3":25,"user4":247,...}